2014 Little League World Series

 The 2014 Little League World Series, held in South Williamsport, Pennsylvania, started on August 14 and ended on August 24, 2014.
-Eight teams from the United States, and eight from the rest of the world, competed in the 68th edition of the tournament.
-This was the first World Series to feature entire rosters of players born in the 21st century.
+Eight teams from the United States, and eight from the rest of the world, competed in the 68th edition of the Little League World Series (LLWS).
+This was the first LLWS to feature entire rosters of players born in the 21st century.

+All games took place at Howard J. Lamade Stadium and Little League Volunteer Stadium.
 ESPN again broadcast the games.
-This also marked the 75th anniversary of Little League Baseball.
-All games took place at Howard J. Lamade Stadium and Little League Volunteer Stadium.
-Seoul Little League of Seoul, South Korea, defeated Jackie Robinson West Little League of Chicago, Illinois, 8–4 to win the championship.
-On February 11, 2015, Jackie Robinson West's wins were forfeited after it was found that the team used ineligible players from outside the Chicago area.
-Therefore, all of Jackie Robinson West's results are now officially recorded as 0–7 losses (forfeit).
-Mountain Ridge Little League of Las Vegas, Nevada, was named the U.S. champion due to the forfeiture of Jackie Robinson West's wins.
+Seoul Little League of Seoul, South Korea, defeated Jackie Robinson West Little League of Chicago, Illinois, 8–4, to win the championship.

+On February 11, 2015, Jackie Robinson West had all of its tournament wins forfeited after it was found that the team used ineligible players from outside the Chicago area.
+Mountain Ridge Little League of Las Vegas, Nevada, was named the official U.S. champion.